MrRayyanBorg/Connect_4_Project/README.md

-# Connect_4_Project
+# Borg's Connect 4
-Connect 4 - but with a little more complexity.
+Simplicity on the far side of Complexity.